I'm still alive, motherfuckers. This Fall semester is kicking my ass. Any of you gentlemen still here?

 The first level starts off with your mini space marine guy being dropped off on a battlefield where your fellow comrades are duking it out against the space bug horde called the "Kratte."
 Once you take control of your dude, you can then issue commands to the rest of your guys that are in the map.
 In addition, there are power-ups that are scattered across the stage, from giving you reinforcements to different sets of weapons.
 The first level of this game is pretty straightforward, serving as a testing ground for players to get familiar with the controls and the aspect of issuing commands to your soldiers.
 However, it's still difficult enough that you can lose this level.
 HARD difficulty is a totally different story, however.

-mistake, TRIUMPH!
+Make no mistake, TRIUMPH!
 WAR 2099 is not your typical top down shooting game.
 The fact that you can issue commands to your squad indicates that there's some degree of strategy involved, and one of the big reasons why it's so fun to play.
 While the first couple of levels can be finished by going all "Rambo" across the map, the rest will require you think fast, and act fast.
 The following commands you can issue are: Defend, Attack, Follow, and Normal.
 It's pretty basic, but it gets the job done as the AI seems to pretty much follow your orders without any hitches.
 One of the big reasons why you're going to need to use strategy this game is because your life depends on the number of troops in the battlefield.
 There's a counter in the bottom part of the screen that shows the number of guys you have left.
 If you die, the counter goes down by 1, if any of your guys die it goes down by 1, and once it gets to zero it's game over.
 In addition, enemies have power ups, too, in the form of a flower.
 When a bug comes into contact with this, it becomes a fat bug reminiscent to the brain bug in Starship Troopers.
 It takes more to kill it, and when it dies, it spawns more normal spider bugs from its carcass.
 More than one of these fat fuckers will be crawling in each map, so it will be crucial to get to these flowers and "step on it."
 Without teamwork between you, your pals, and the AI, you will be 100% annihilated.

 Speaking of pals, there is coop in this game.
 Sadly, it is only local coop.
 Nonetheless, playing this game with your mates is one of the most fun gaming related memories I have.
 You can have up to four players, and each guy your buddies use can also make orders.
 Though, since it's local coop, you're gonna need several USB controllers so your friends can play.
-If only the guy(s) over at Darksungames can come back and give this gam
+If only the guy(s) over at Darksungames can come back and give this game an update.

 Depending on what difficulty you're on, a single playthrough of this game can take a couple of hours, even more when you're in HARD.
 Each mission is varied enough that it will barely reach the point it gets repetitive.
 That one mission where your guys are stuck defending an outpost against waves and waves of bugs is definitely the most fun part of the game that I can remember.
 As you issue orders to the rest of your squad, the enemy horde slowly tears away at your building's walls, and if you're not fast enough, you'll soon be left with you and your guys wide in the open for the slaughter.
 There are other fantastic moments in that game, but that one really stands out as I'm a sucker for "hold the fort" parts in my games and movies.